 WASHINGTON (AP) — U.S. services companies grew at an accelerated pace in October as business activity, new orders and employment all strengthened, suggesting that the economy is building momentum from consumer demand in the final months of 2015.

-The Institute for Supply Management said that its services index fell to 53.5 last month from 55.8 in December.
-The January figure was the lowest since February 2014, when it was 52.6.
-Still, any reading above 50 signals that services firms are expanding.
+The Institute for Supply Management said Wednesday that its services index climbed to 59.1 last month from 56.9 in September.
+Any reading above 50 signals expansion.

 The ISM is a trade group of purchasing managers.
-Its services survey covers businesses that employ the vast majority of workers, including retail, construction, health care and financial services companies.
+Its services survey covers businesses that employ 90 percent of workers, including construction firms and financial services.

 The improvement in the services sector comes as the economy showed signs of flagging during the third quarter.
 The pace of hiring has fallen, the stock market has become choppy, businesses are preparing for weaker consumer demand and there are mixed signals from the housing market.